Are Whippets Addictive?

 So, what are whippets?

-Whippet Addiction: What are Whippets?
+Whippet Addiction: What Are Whippets?

 Nitrous oxide, also known as N2O or 'laughing gas,' is a colorless gas.
 Its analgesic and anesthetic properties make it a common gas in medical settings, especially in dentistry.
 Nitrous oxide is often used in auto sports, as it can increase an engine’s power output by allowing the ocean to burn more fuel.
 It’s also a common propellant in aerosol sprays, particularly in whipped cream and cooking sprays.